Billy Bob Thornton: 1986–1995: Early roles and breakthrough

+Thornton appeared in several major film roles following the success of Sling Blade.
+In 1998, he portrayed the James Carville-like Richard Jemmons in Primary Colors.
+That same year, he appeared in the disaster film Armageddon, and the neo-noir thriller film A Simple Plan, the latter of which earned him a nomination for the Academy Award for Best Supporting Actor.
+His screen persona has been described by the press as that of a "tattooed, hirsute man's man".

-Sling Blade garnered international acclaim.
-Thornton's screenplay earned him an Academy Award for Best Adapted Screenplay, a Writers Guild of America Award, and an Edgar Award, while his performance received Oscar and Screen Actors Guild nominations for Best Actor.
-In 1998, Thornton portrayed the James Carville-like Richard Jemmons in Primary Colors.
-He adapted the book All the Pretty Horses into a 2000 film of the same name.
+Thornton adapted the book All the Pretty Horses into a 2000 film of the same name.
 The negative experience (he was forced to cut more than an hour of footage) led to his decision to never direct another film; a subsequent release, Daddy and Them, had been filmed earlier.
 Also in 2000, an early script which he and Tom Epperson wrote together was made into The Gift.

-In 2000, Thornton appeared in Travis Tritt's music video for the song "Modern Day Bonnie and Clyde".
-His screen persona has been described by the press as that of a "tattooed, hirsute man's man".
-He appeared in several major film roles following the success of Sling Blade, including 1998's Armageddon and A Simple Plan.
-In 2001, he directed Daddy and Them while securing starring roles in three Hollywood films: Monster's Ball, Bandits, and The Man Who Wasn't There, for which he received many awards.
+In 2001, he directed Daddy and Them while securing starring roles in three Hollywood films: the romantic drama Monster's Ball, the crime comedy-drama Bandits, and the neo-noir film The Man Who Wasn't There.
+In 2002, Thornton appeared in Travis Tritt's music video for the song "Modern Day Bonnie and Clyde".

-Thornton played a malicious mall Santa in 2003's Bad Santa, a black comedy that performed well at the box office and established him as a leading comic actor, and in the same year, portrayed a womanizing President of the United States in the British romantic comedy film Love Actually.
+Thornton played a malicious mall Santa in 2003's Bad Santa, a black comedy on the set of which he has admitted to getting drunk, and in the same year, portrayed an oil millionaire in the comedy film Intolerable Cruelty, and a womanizing President of the United States in the British romantic comedy film Love Actually.
 He stated that, following the success of Bad Santa, audiences "like to watch him play that kind of guy" and that "casting directors call him up when they need an asshole".
 He referred to this when he said that "it's kinda that simple... you know how narrow the imagination in this business can be".

-In 2004, Thornton played David Crockett in The Alamo.
-Later that year, he received a star on the Hollywood Walk of Fame on October 7.
+In 2004, Thornton starred as David Crockett in The Alamo, and played Coach Gary Gaines in the football drama film Friday Night Lights.
+Also that year, he received a star on the Hollywood Walk of Fame on October 7.

+2005–2013: Career fluctuations

+He played a baseball coach in the 2005 sports comedy Bad News Bears, a remake of the 1976 film of the same name.
 He appeared in the 2006 comic film School for Scoundrels.
-In the film, he plays a self-help doctor, which was written specifically for him.
-More recent films include 2007 drama The Astronaut Farmer and the comedy Mr. Woodcock, in which he played a sadistic gym teacher.
+In the film, he plays a self-help doctor, a role which was written specifically for him.
+Other films include the 2007 drama The Astronaut Farmer and the comedy Mr. Woodcock, in which he played a sadistic gym teacher.
 In September 2008, he starred in the action film Eagle Eye.
-He has also expressed an interest in directing another film, possibly a period piece about cave explorer Floyd Collins, based on the book Trapped!
-The Story of Floyd Collins.
+He has also expressed an interest in directing another film, possibly a period piece about cave explorer Floyd Collins, based on the book Trapped!: The Story of Floyd Collins.
+In 2011, Thornton voiced Jack in the animated comedy film Puss in Boots.